gStarhigh/pro2/README.md

-# HTML & CSS Project for Code Institute
+# JavaScript with HTML & CSS Project for Code Institute

 ## General information
 ---